 2) Smiling is yes.

 I get it.
-Many women have fallen into this trap as well for very disturbing reasons, regarding a man who isn’t smiling in a photograph as more serious or intense and therefore sexier while regarding a man who’s smiling as just being nice or marriage material.
+Many women have fallen into this trap as well for very disturbing reasons, regarding a man who isn’t smiling in a photograph as more serious or intense and therefore sexier while regarding a man who’s smiling as just being nice, soft, or marriage material.

-You’d rather be seen as sexy because often, all you want is sex, so you opt not to smile.
+You’d rather be seen as sexy because often, all you want is sex, and as strong because softness is weak, so you opt not to smile.
 But there’s a difference between a neutral expression and a mean or emotionless one.

 If you’re posing for your MMA profile pic, fine.
 Be as gruff as you like.
 And if you’re trying to prove to an irate grizzly that it hasn’t seen the likes of you yet, great.
 Scowl until the cows come home.